With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreCammack Childrens Center is one of mental health facilities in Huntington, West Virginia, located at 64 6th West Avenue, 25701 zip code.
-Cammack Childrens Center provides residential treatment.
-Cammack Childrens Center provides couples/family therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
+Learn MoreCammack Childrens Center is a mental health clinic in Huntington, West Virginia, located at 64 6th West Avenue, 25701.
+Cammack Childrens Center offers residential treatment.
+Cammack Childrens Center provides individual psychotherapy, group therapy and activity therapy to children / adolescents.
 Cammack Childrens Center also supports children/adolescents with serious emotional disturbance.
-Additional services provided at Cammack Childrens Center include education services, psychosocial rehabilitation services and case management.
+Some other services provided by Cammack Childrens Center include psychosocial rehabilitation services, education services and case management.

 Learn MoreKvc West Virginia is a mental health treatment center in Wayne, West Virginia, located at 507 Central Avenue, part of the 25570 zip code.
 Kvc West Virginia provides telemedicine/telehealth and outpatient treatment.
-Kvc West Virginia also offers individual psychotherapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
-Kvc West Virginia also provides therapeutic foster care, case management and family psychoeducation.
+Kvc West Virginia also offers trauma therapy, couples/family therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
+Kvc West Virginia also provides case management, family psychoeducation and therapeutic foster care.

 Learn MoreKvc West Virginia is a mental health treatment center in Branchland, WV, located at 33 Lincoln Plaza, 25506 zip code area.
 Kvc West Virginia provides outpatient treatment and telemedicine/telehealth.
-Kvc West Virginia offers couples/family therapy, individual psychotherapy and trauma therapy to young adults, children / adolescents and adults.
-Additional services at Kvc West Virginia consist of family psychoeducation, therapeutic foster care and case management.
+Kvc West Virginia offers cognitive behavioral therapy, couples/family therapy and trauma therapy to young adults, children / adolescents and adults.
+Additional services at Kvc West Virginia consist of case management, family psychoeducation and therapeutic foster care.

 Learn MoreKings Daughters Medical Center is a mental health clinic in Ashland, Kentucky, located at 2201 Lexington Avenue, 41101.
 Kings Daughters Medical Center offers hospital inpatient treatment.
-Kings Daughters Medical Center provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
-Kings Daughters Medical Center also supports LGBT, seniors or older adults and veterans.
-Some other services provided by Kings Daughters Medical Center include psychosocial rehabilitation services, case management and suicide prevention services.
+Kings Daughters Medical Center provides psychotropic medication, behavior modification and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Kings Daughters Medical Center also supports people with HIV or AIDS, military families and LGBT.
+Some other services provided by Kings Daughters Medical Center include case management, psychosocial rehabilitation services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.